 - 3.1.
-[Backlight means the window glazing located at the rear [of the roof panel], but is not a part of the roof panel, in vehicles subject to this GTR.] - 3.2.
-Backset means the minimum horizontal distance between the rear of a representation of the head of a seated 50th percentile male occupant and the head restraint, [as measured by the head restraint measurement device]. - 3.3.
-Head restraint: - 3.3.1.
-Means a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso. - 3.3.2.
-Rear head restraint [Means, [at any forward-facing seat,] [at any designated seating position], a seat back, or any independently adjustable seat component attached to or adjacent to a seat back, that has a height equal to or greater than 700 mm, in any position of backset and height adjustment, as measured in accordance Annex 1.] [move to S4?]
+Backlight means rearward-facing window glazing located at the rear of the roof panel. - 3.2.
+Backset means the minimum horizontal distance between the rear of a representation of the head of a seated 50th percentile male occupant and the head restraint, [as measured by the head restraint measurement device]. - 3.3 [Designated seating position means any plan view location capable of accommodating a person at least as large as a 5th percentile adult female, if the overall seat configuration and design and vehicle design is such that the position is likely to be used as a seating position while the vehicle is in motion, except for auxiliary seating accommodations such as temporary or folding jump seats.
+Any bench or split-bench seat in a passenger car, truck or multipurpose passenger vehicle with a GVWR less than 4,536 kilograms (10,000 pounds), having greater than 127 centimeters (50 inches) of hip room (measured in accordance with SAE Standard J1100(a)) shall have not less than three designated seating positions, unless the seat design or vehicle design is such that the center position cannot be used for seating.
+For the sole purpose of determining the classification of any vehicle sold or introduced into interstate commerce for purposes that include carrying students to and from school or related events, any location in such vehicle intended for securement of an occupied wheelchair during vehicle operation shall be regarded as four designated seating positions.]

-Define DSP
+- 3.4.
+Head restraint: - 3.4.1.
+Means a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso. - 3.4.2.
+Rear head restraint [Means, at any rear designated seating position, a seat back, or any independently adjustable seat component attached to or adjacent to a seat back, that has a height equal to or greater than 700 mm, in any position of backset and height adjustment, as measured in accordance Annex 1.] - 3.4.3.
+Front center head restraint [Means, at front inboard designate seating position, a seat back, or any independently adjustable seat component attached to or adjacent to a seat back, that has a height equal to or greater than 700 mm, in any position of backset and height adjustment, as measured in accordance Annex 1.] - 3.5.
+[Head restraint measurement device (HRMD) means the Society of Automotive Engineers (SAE) (rev. Jul 95) J826 three-dimensional manikin with the ICBC head form attached, representing the head position of a seated 50th percentile male, with sliding scale at the back of the head for the purpose of measuring backset.]

-3.4.
-[Head restraint measurement device (HRMD) means the Society of Automotive Engineers (SAE) (rev. Jul 95) J826 three-dimensional manikin with the ICBC head form attached, representing the head position of a seated 50th percentile male, with sliding scale at the back of the head for the purpose of measuring backset.1]
+\ include drawings in the Annex.
+Define the head form with greater precision beyond the company name.

-- include drawings in the Annex.
-Define the head form with greater precision beyond the company name. - 3.5.
+3.6.
 Head Restraint Height means the distance from the [H-point/R-point], measured parallel to the torso reference line [defined by the three dimensional SAE J826 (rev. Jul 95) manikin], to a plane normal to the torso reference line.
-Do we need to define?